Speech Therapy Staff

 Tricia Huntley, OTR/L joined the OTA team in 2009 as The Director of Occupational Therapy Department and Director of the Feeding and Swallowing Program.
 Tricia has over 30 years of experience in Pediatric Occupational Therapy.
 She has been with OTA for 10 years.
 Prior to coming to OTA she developed, managed, and practiced in a variety of inpatient and outpatient Occupational Therapy centers.
 Her experience and expertise include, Early Intervention, school system, neonatal intensive care units, infant follow-up clinics, pediatric trauma and inpatient units, pediatric inpatient psychiatric units, diagnostic evaluation clinic, adaptive and orthopedic equipment clinics, hand and splinting clinic’s, assistive devices clinic and feeding team.
 Tricia’s specialty is in the evaluation and treatment of feeding disorders in the medically fragile child.
 She has had extensive experience with weaning from tube feeds and progression of skill development for eating.
 She also has served as a consultant to the “Kids with Tubes” parent support program

 Jamie Morgan M.S.
-OTR/L, joined the OTA team in 2008.
-She is Clinical Specialist and Coordinator of The Therapeutic Listening Program at OTA-Wakefield.
+OTR/L, joined the OTA team in 2008 and holds the role of Clinical Specialist.
 Jamie is certified to administer the Sensory Integration and Praxis Tests (SIPT), The Therapeutic Listening Program, and The Astronaut Training Program.
 She has experience working with children with a variety of diagnoses who have difficulties with sensory processing, self-regulation, motor planning/praxis, bilateral coordination, fine motor skills, ocular motor/visual perceptual skills, feeding, executive functioning, and activities of daily living.
 She also has experience with the Wilbarger Deep Pressure and Proprioceptive Technique, Brain Gym, Handwriting Without Tears, ALERT Program, The Zones of Regulation and The Social Thinking Superflex Curriculum.

 Sabra Chiurri, M,S,, OTR/L joined the OTA team in 2010.
 She currently holds the position of Equipment Manager and is responsible for the maintenance and repair of all sensory based equipment utilized within the clinic.
 She also participates in co-leading a feeding therapy based group for children utilizing a sensory based approach.
 She graduated from Ithaca College in Ithaca, NY in 2005.
 Since graduation, she has worked in both adult and pediatric settings.
 She has worked with adults in rehabilitation and acute inpatient settings.
 Sabra also has experience with children of all abilities in a variety of pediatric settings, including early intervention, a day school setting with children with a variety of multiple physical and developmental handicaps, a residential unit for children with complex concurrent diagnoses and severe behavioral challenges, and in outpatient care.
 Sabra is a certified provider for The Therapeutic Listening Program.
 She has experience using the Alert Program, Handwriting Without Tears Program, Super Flex Social Thinking curriculum, Zones of Regulation, and the Wilbarger Brushing Protocol.